anvaka/nb/README.md

 passing step, but still I love the algorithm for its simplicity and potential for extensions.
 It serves well as a starting point to new exploration/algorithms.

-You can launch the playground here: http://anvaka.github.io/nb/
+* You can launch the playground here: http://anvaka.github.io/nb/
+* You can select a predefined graph or you can drop a dot file straight into the browser window to load it

 ## Local development